 Batteries and charging:

 In the last few years, we see more and more flashlights with built-in chargers.
-This is great for the non-flashoholics that don't want or don't need a special 18650 or 21700 Lithium Ion charger.
+This is great for the non-flashoholics that don’t want or don’t need a special 18650 Lithium-Ion charger or a 21700 battery charger.

 The K1 has a USB-C charge port that charges the battery inside the flashlight.
 But you need to unscrew the body from the head in order to use the charger because the charge port is hidden inside the threads.